FelixCpp/LogForge/README.md

 ## Additional Information

-On Windows, you can use the following code to enable ANSI escape codes in the console:
+On Windows, you can use the following code to enable virtual terminal processing in order to see colors etc.:

 ```cpp
 #include <Windows.h>